tgruetzm/Owl-Sense/README.md

 ## iOS App Overview
   - **Main Page**
     * Recorder List - shows an item for each recorder in range that has the wireless radio on.
-    * Defaults - allows configuration of default values, these can be easily loaded to any recorder or are automatically loaded if no configuration file is found.
+    * Settings - allows configuration of default values, these can be easily loaded to any recorder or are automatically loaded if no configuration file is found.
   - **Recorder Detail Page**
     * **Recorder Detail** - shows basic info about the recorder.
       - ID - this value is unique to each recorder(ID can be copied by long pressing).